Vectorworks/developer-scripting/Function Reference/Functions/XMLSAXAddNodeValue.md

 # XMLSAXAddNodeValue

 ## Description
-Write XML using SAX, adds a node value to a node begun with [[VS:XMLSAXBeginNode| XMLSAXBeginNode]].
+Write XML using SAX, adds a node value to a node begun with [ XMLSAXBeginNode](XMLSAXBeginNode.md).

 ```pascal
 FUNCTION XMLSAXAddNodeValue(